pyscf/pyscf.github.io/source/theory/dft.rst

 PySCF implements several numerical integration grids, which can be tuned in DFT calculations following the examples in :source:`examples/dft/11-grid_scheme.py`.
-In addition, these grids can be used for general numerical evaluations of basis functions, electron densities, and integrals.
+In addition, these grids can be used for the general numerical evaluation of basis functions, electron densities, and integrals.
 Some examples can be found in :source:`examples/dft/30-ao_value_on_grid.py`, and :source:`examples/dft/31-xc_value_on_grid.py`.
-Following is an example of computing the kinetic energy from the nonnegative kinetic energy density
+The following is an example that computes the kinetic energy from the nonnegative kinetic energy density

 .. math::